 - Pour the jam into a 2-cup measuring cup to ensure you have 1-1/2 cups.
 Cool to room temperature, about 70 degrees F. If you need the jam to cool more quickly pour it into a shallow bowl or pie pan.

 For the Cake Pan Release

 - Melt one tablespoon of butter in the microwave and add one tablespoon of flour.
 Stir until the mixture forms a paste.
-Use a pastry brush to brush the bottom and sides of the 8-inch cake pans.
+Use a pastry brush to brush the bottom and sides of the three 8-inch cake pans.
 Line the pans with 8-inch rounds parchment paper.

 For the Strawberry Cake